 - Provide Clarity: Everyone on the sales team needs to know what’s expected of them.

 - Create a Roadmap: If you haven’t mapped your selling model, a sales process, and selling milestones already, start now.
 These are core to all sales management performance communication.

-With improved pre-call planning, call execution, and call debriefing, you will speed up capturing new markets, raising margins, and growing sales.
+With improved pre-call planning, call execution, and call debriefing, you will speed up capturing new markets, raising margins, and sales growth.
+3.

 To gain more sales and higher margins, ramp up your salespeople’s consultative and value selling skills.
 Do this by coaching them to ask more and better questions.
 Here are my top tips:

 - Develop questions that uncover compelling reasons.
 Your salespeople need to develop questions that help them build “compelling reasons to buy.”
 In a consultative strategy, your salespeople are not only asking about what the client needs, but gaining a deeper understanding of “why” and “what.”
 Being able to ask questions like these helps your salespeople become valuable resources.